 At the 163rd Council meeting in August 2018, NMFS staff recommended to the Council that they consider but reject Criterion E described above.
 The Council's Scientific and Statistical Committee and National Marine Fisheries Service were not ready at that time to define that X level of landings, especially for stocks new to management.
-Defining that de minimus landings level, and ensuring the level was not indicative of a stock or stock complex in need of conservation and management, would require substantial analysis of landings and socio-economic data.
-The Council will therefore not address de minimus landings until the new FMPs are in place and allowed to perform for a period of time adequate to determine that level of landings.
-At the same meeting, the Council added a new Criterion E that would allow the
+Defining that de minimis landings level, and ensuring the level was not indicative of a stock or stock complex in need of conservation and management, would require substantial analysis of landings and socioeconomic data.
+The Council would therefore not address de minimis landings until the new FMPs are in place and allowed to perform for a period of time adequate to determine that level of landings.
+At the same meeting, the Council added a new Criterion E that would allow the Council to manage any species not identified through the stepwise process in Alternative 2 that it determines are in need of conservation and management.

-&lt;sup>78As defined in the Merriam-Webster online dictionary, de minimis refers to a quantity lacking significance or importance, or so minor as to merit disregard.
+76As defined in the Merriam-Webster online dictionary, de minimis refers to a quantity lacking significance or importance, or so minor as to merit disregard.

-&lt;sup>79 Threshold of landings yet to be determined below which the fishery for stock or stock complex was considered to be de minimis.
+77 Threshold of landings yet to be determined below which the fishery for stock or stock complex was considered to be de minimis.